chrisgurney/obsidian-note-toolbar/README.md

   - Show items specifically on mobile, desktop, or both
   - Choose whether the icon, label, or both are displayed
 - [Variables](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Variables) let you sub in the note's title or properties into toolbar item labels, tooltips, and URIs
-- [Note Toolbar Callouts](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Note-Toolbar-Callouts) let you create and place toolbars anywhere within your notes
+- [Note Toolbar Callouts](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Note-Toolbar-Callouts) let you create and place toolbars anywhere within your notes.
+- [Share toolbars](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Sharing-toolbars) with other users with a link, or [as callouts](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Creating-callouts-from-toolbars).
 - [Style toolbars](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Styling-toolbars) by adding borders, sticking to the top of your note on scroll, auto-hiding, choosing whether or not the toolbar should wrap (on mobile), making items look like buttons, and aligning items (left, right, centered, evenly spaced)
   - Change or override these styles on mobile (i.e, phone and tablet)
   - Use any icon for the floating button or [nav bar](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Navigation-bar) (on mobile)
   - Or use the [Style Settings plugin](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Style-Settings-plugin-support) for even more options (colors, positioning, sizing, etc.)
-- [Commands](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Commands) to _completely_ toggle hiding of note properties, to access toolbar settings, and to quickly access all of your tools with [Quick Tools](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Quick-Tools).
+- [Commands](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Commands) to _completely_ toggle hiding of note properties, to quickly access all of your tools with [Quick Tools](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Quick-Tools), to get command URIs and Note Toolbar Callout markdown, and to access toolbar settings.
 - [Note Toolbar URIs](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Note-Toolbar-URIs) let you execute commands, focus on folders, open menus (within Note Toolbar Callouts), and open toolbar settings, from mostly anywhere within your notes
 - [Keyboard controls](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Accessibility) available via the _Note Toolbar: Focus_ command
 - Right-click toolbars to quickly change the position, or to access configuration